gmschroe/temporal-stability-abnormalities/README.md

 # temporal-stability-abnormalities
 Code for [Wang et al. (2023) Temporal stability of intracranial EEG abnormality maps for localizing epileptogenic tissue, *Epilepsia*](https://doi.org/10.1111/epi.17663)

+For the offical repository for the paper, please see the [CNNP Lab GitHub](https://github.com/cnnp-lab/2023Wang_Temporal-stability).

 ## Requirements